 The late poet Maya Angelou spent her first three years in this simple two-story home just southwest of downtown St. Louis.
-The home, recently given landmark status, is "super nice and cute," according to a property listing.
+The home, which has been given landmark status, was described as "super nice and cute," according to a property listing.

 Last known asking price: $550,000

 Before becoming a chart-topping country musician, Blake Shelton grew up in this modest ranch-style home in Ada, a small town that's sometimes featured in Shelton's music videos.
-Its asking price is down about $51,000 since last spring.
+Its asking price is down about $81,000 since spring of 2017.